 The health and safety of students, faculty, staff and families is paramount, and is the top factor in all considerations for reopening our schools.
-The district will establish protocols and procedures to mitigate the spread of COVID-19 through preventive measures that minimize opportunities for exposure.

 General Information:

 Prior to reopening school buildings, administrators will consult the most recent federal guidance for school programs, including ongoing mitigation strategies, as well as prevention, support and communication resources.
 Administrators will also ensure that appropriate inventory of Personal Protective Equipment (PPE) and cleaning/disinfection have been purchased.
 The district will post signs on how to stop the spread of COVID-19, properly wash hands, promote everyday protective measures, and properly wear a face covering.
 The district will also train all faculty and staff on the precautions either remotely or in-person.
 A workplace assessment will also be conducted in each of the buildings.
 Each building will identify a COVID-19 point person.